Home › Blog › Tools › Top 8 Simple CRM Systems for Small Businesses in 2026 (Easy & Affordable Picks)

 New to CRM?
 Learn how it actually works with these 5 simple steps of the CRM process to start building better customer relationships today.

-The simple CRM software tools mentioned in the following list are primarily sourced from market leaders who consider them essential for daily operations.
+The simple CRM software tools listed below are primarily sourced from market leaders who consider them essential for daily operations.
 Additionally, I’ve extracted information from software review platforms and peer suggestions to provide a comprehensive view from various perspectives.

 Finally, I’ve infused my own experiences, aiming to help you make well-informed decisions.
 So, let’s begin.

-BIGContacts Contact Management & Email Marketing Forever free for small teams.
-Paid starts at $9.99/month
+BIGContacts Contact Management & Email Marketing Free for growing teams.
+Paid plan starts at $9.99/month

-Zoho CRM Analytics & Forecast Starts at $9.2/user/month.
+Zoho CRM Analytics & Forecast Starts at $14/user/month

-For contact management, BIGContacts slays with its simple interface.
-Adding new contacts is quite simple, and searching for existing ones is lightning-fast.
+For contact management, adding new contacts is quite simple, and searching for existing ones is lightning-fast.
 Plus, the automatic contact enrichment feature pulls in valuable details from social media and other sources, saving me tons of time.

 Email marketing is equally effortless.
 BIGContacts offers a drag-and-drop email builder with pre-designed templates.
 So, creating professional campaigns is possible without any coding.
-The built-in email tracking shows who opens emails and clicks on links – great to visualize what’s working and what’s not.
+The built-in email tracking shows who opens emails and clicks on links – great for visualizing what’s working and what’s not.

 Here’s what Sennan Quigley from the Foundation for Financial Education (F3E), a nonprofit dedicated to promoting financial literacy, had to say about using BIGContacts: